RVAGameJams/learn2love/pages/01-12-first-game.md

 Many languages give us access to a random number generator.
 Randomness is how we generate secure passwords and keys in the real world.
-To generate a random number in lua, we use `math.random`:
+To generate a random number in Lua, we use `math.random`:

 ```lua
 math.random(100)